 - Adding new features to existing code was a daunting task.

 In order to track the above-mentioned issues and overcome from them there was a need to develop a system of programming in which:

 - Once written could be reused for other purposes.

 - New methods and variables could be added to the existing code whenever required without the need to write the whole code.

-And hence the object oriented programming system was developed.
+And hence the object-oriented programming system was developed.

 Object Oriented Programming is an approach in which the programs are standardized.
 A special memory area is created for the methods and data.
-This approach of programming revolves around ‘objects’, which are nothing but real world entities.
+This approach of programming revolves around ‘objects’, which are nothing but real-world entities.
 This methodology of programming helps to organize complex programs using concepts of inheritance, polymorphism, and data abstraction.
-In simple terms, the approach in OOP is to firstly create a class that has a large number of methods and variables and then using the class the state of objects are determined.
+In simple terms, the approach in OOP is to firstly create a class that has a large number of methods and variables and then using the class the state of objects is determined.
 Hence class is nothing but a blueprint for determining the state of objects and objects are the real world entities.

 Let us take a look at the concepts of OOP

 1. Class: Class is a blueprint to give shape to the real world entities called the objects.
 A class contains a number of variables and methods.
 Class doesn’t have any physical existence, and they do not occupy any space on their own.

 2. Objects: They are the soul component of the OOP.
 They are real-world entities with a state and behavior.
 Any program is analyzed with the help of objects and their behavior.
 Objects are associated with classes, and they obtain their structure from the class.
 There can be more than one objects associated with the same class.
 Each of these objects can communicate with each other.
 Objects occupy their space in memory.